 How often should you take a suit to the dry cleaner?
 As rarely as possible.
 Aggressive chemicals and cleaning methods are, after all, something of a shock therapy.

-A wool suit is an investment that will return to you many times over, provided you take good care of it.
+A wool suit is an investment that will return to you many times over, provided you take good care of it — for only then can it become your companion for many years.

 Labels